sangeetashukla/OpenPedCan-analysis/analyses/molecular-subtyping-NBL/README.md

 **Module authors**: Aditya Lahiri ([@adilahiri](https://github.com/adilahiri)), Eric Wafula ([@ewafula](https://github.com/ewafula)), and Jo Lynne Rokita ([@jharenza](https://github.com/jharenza))

-To molecularly subtype neuroblastoma, ganglioneuroblastoma, and ganglioneuroma samples into MYCN amplified or MYCN non-amplified.
+Objective: To molecularly subtype neuroblastoma, ganglioneuroblastoma, and ganglioneuroma samples into MYCN amplified or MYCN non-amplified ([Ticket#417](https://github.com/PediatricOpenTargets/ticket-tracker/issues/417)).
+MYCN is located on chromosone 2p and the subtyping is done by checking the CNV calls and the clinically-reported MYCN status.
+We also perform QC by checking the consistency between TARGET and GMKF NBL samples.

 **Subtyping criteria**: